kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/synch_07.md

 docker-compose logs -f kafka
 ```

-Create a topic called foo in the kafka container using the kafka-topisc utility:
+Create a topic called foo in the kafka container using the kafka-topics utility:
 ```
 docker-compose exec kafka \
   kafka-topics \